Funeral Service Education

 Classes are offered at our Whitehaven Center, 1234 Finley Road.

-- Enhance the background and knowledge of students about the funeral service profession
+- To enlarge the background and knowledge of students about the funeral service profession

-- Educate students concerning the responsibilities of the funeral service profession to the community at large
+- To educate students concerning the responsibilities of the funeral service profession to the community at large

-- Encourage student and faculty research in the field of funeral service
+- To encourage student and faculty research in the field of funeral service

 Funeral service education graduates will complete 63 semester hours of coursework in the following disciplines: